amihajlovic/telegraf/plugins/inputs/postgresql_extensible/README.md

 * A boolean to define if the query has to be run against some specific database (defined in the `databases` variable of the plugin section)
 * The name of the measurement
 * A list of the columns to be defined as tags
+* A name of the column to be used as a timestamp in influx.
+If ommited current timestamp will be used.

 ```
 [[inputs.postgresql_extensible]]